Freenove/Freenove_Super_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0019/codes/python-lang/Photoresistor & LED.rst

 The code used in this project is identical with what was used in the last chapter.

-Python Code 10.1.1 Nightlamp
+Python Code Nightlamp
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :doc:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.

 .. hint::

     :red:`If you have any concerns, please contact us via:` support@freenove.com

 1. Use cd command to enter 10.1_Nightlamp directory of Python code.

 .. code-block:: console

-    $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/10.1.1_Nightlamp
+    $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/9.1.1_Nightlamp

 2. Use the python command to execute the Python code “Nightlamp.py”.